txiaogang/snake-api/README.md

 $npm i
 $node .
 ```
-open your brower to http://localhost:3000
+open your browser to http://localhost:3000